AdaCore/gnatstudio/docs/users_guide/vcs.rst

   even if you intend to do further changes before the actual commit.

 * Finally, you just press the :guilabel:`Commit` button in the local toolbar.
-GPS will ask the VCS to do the actual commit, and then will refresh all views.
+GNAT Studio will ask the VCS to do the actual commit, and then will refresh all views.
 All files that were modified and staged before are shown as no longer modified, for instance.